Frequently Asked Questions

 Medicine in School

-In line with our policy, we are able to administer prescribed medicines in school.
-Parents / Carers MUST complete a consent form available from the school office.
+In line with our policy, we are able to administer prescribed medicines, Piriton, Paracetamol and Ibuprofen in school.
+Parents / Carers MUST complete a consent form which can be found under the 'Useful Links' tab.
 It is responsibility of the child to come to the office at agreed times for medication.

 Children carry their own inhaler with them at all times in a bumbag provided by the school.
 It is the responsibility of the child and parent to ensure the inhaler is replaced when necessary.